Javelin throw: Rules and competitions

 Instead of being confined to a circle, javelin throwers have a runway 4 m wide and at least 30 m in length, ending in an 8 m radius throwing arc from which their throw is measured; athletes typically use this distance to gain momentum in a "run-up" to their throw.
 Like the other throwing events, the competitor may not leave the throwing area (the runway) until after the implement lands.
 The need to come to a stop behind the throwing arc limits both how close the athlete can come to the line before the release as well as the maximum speed achieved at the time of release.

 The javelin is thrown towards a 28.96º circular sector that is centered on the center point of the throwing arc.
 The angle of the throwing sector (28.96º) provides sector boundaries that are easy to construct and lay out on a field.
-A throw is only legal if the tip of the javelin lands within this sector and first strikes the ground with its tip before any other part.
-The distance of the throw is measured from the throwing arc to the point where the tip of the javelin landed, rounded down to the nearest centimeter.
+A throw is only legal if the tip of the javelin lands within this sector and first strikes the ground before any other part of the javelin.
+The distance of the throw is measured from the throwing arc to the point where the tip of the javelin landed, rounded down to the nearest centimetre.

 Competition rules are similar to other throwing events: a round consists of one attempt by each competitor in turn, and competitions typically consist of three to six rounds.
 The competitor with the longest single legal throw (over all rounds) is the winner; in case of a tie, the competitors' second-longest throws are also considered.
 Competitions involving large numbers of athletes sometimes use a cut whereby all competitors compete in the first three rounds but only those who are currently among the top eight or have achieved some minimum distances are permitted to attempt to improve on their distance in additional rounds (typically three).

+The javelin is almost always thrown outdoors, though it is rarely thrown indoors.
+The world record for men's indoor javelin throw is 85.78 m by Matti Närhi in 1996.